duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/10-pi/20-pi-bash.md

 ### Assessments and Evidence of Understanding

-The student's ability to complete the below Bash terminal task.
+By the end of this lesson, students should be able to complete the below Bash terminal task.

 ### AGENDA (Brief Summary of Activities)